 Property tax revenue remains the District's most stable revenue source.
-However, the exceptional increases of recent years showed signs of slowing down in 2020, and property tax estimates provided by the County for the 2021 fiscal year continue the trend of slowing down.
-While the local real estate market is initially defying downward expectations due to the COVID-19 pandemic, the District is aware that the greater economic instability caused by the pandemic will likely offset any unusual property tax revenue gains due to potential increases in assessed value of taxable property within the District.
+The exceptional increases of recent years are slowing down, however, and property tax estimates provided by the County for the 2022 fiscal year continue the trend of smaller increases.
+While the local real estate market is initially defying downward expectations due to the pandemic, the District is aware that the greater economic instability caused by the COVID-19 pandemic will likely offset any unusual property tax revenue gains due to potential increases in assessed value of taxable property within the District.

-The District has continued to accelerate towards fully funded retirement benefits with contributions beyond what is required whenever possible, which has resulted in significant savings in interest costs.
-While this goal can affect the District's net position over time, adequate resources are maintained to facilitate apparatus and equipment replacement as needed, and to maintain the high level of service to the community.
+The District continues to accelerate towards fully funded retirement benefits with contributions beyond what is required whenever possible, which has resulted in significant savings in interest costs.
+This savings, and the District's favorable funded status, will enable the District to weather economic uncertainties such as inflation due to supply chain issues associated with the pandemic without compromising capital improvement and replacement needs or our high level of service to the community.